 Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-My easy, Creamy Shrimp Bisque Recipe is a perfect holiday meal or Sunday night dinner!
+My easy, Creamy Shrimp Bisque Recipe is a perfect holiday meal or a fun Sunday Supper!
 I make it every year over the holidays for my family, and everyone who tries it raves about it.

 This easy shrimp bisque recipe uses simple ingredients, takes less than an hour to make, and is easy to make ahead of time and reheat.
 It’s a perfect stress-free starter to a holiday meal.